 “Ah ... major screw up.”
 Tony focused again on his phone screen.
 “Says here you’re sixteen.”
 He eyed her up and down as if doubting her age then went back to reading.
 “Psychological profile ... delusions, antisocial personality syndrome, alien ... they got that right.
 What planet you from, babe?”

-Right then and there I decided that if I ended up staying here I’d figure out how to build a computer from scratch on my own before I asked Tony for anything.
+Right then and there Rayen decided that if she ended up staying here she’d figure out how to build a computer from scratch on her own before she asked Tony for anything.

-Prancing around happily, Gabby ignored Tony and snagged the wire attached to the laptop that had responded to my hand.
-Had pulled me to it.
-I hadn’t even felt heat inside me this time.
-Did that happen with others ... or just me?
+Prancing around happily, Gabby ignored Tony and snagged the wire attached to the laptop that had responded to Rayen’s hand.
+Not just responded but had pulled her to it.
+She hadn’t even felt heat inside her chest this time.
+Did that happen with others ... or just her?

-She stuck the metal prongs at the end of the wire into the wall.
-Must be the power source.
+Gabby stuck the metal prongs at the end of the wire into the wall.
+Must be a power source.

-I tried to concentrate on what was happening with the laptop, but my mind still worked on what to do with that threat outside our room.
+Rayen tried to concentrate on what was happening with the laptop, but her mind still worked on what to do with the threat outside their room.
 What was that bird-beast doing?

-I once again considered using Tony’s phone to call in help, but who would we call?
+She once again considered using Tony’s phone to call in help, but who would she call?
 Teachers?
 Dr. Maxwell?
-I’d been warned not to cause any trouble.
-Besides, I knew better than to try convincing the Jersey Jerk that a rabid, shape-shifting, predatory threat was loose in the hallway.
-Tony wanted a reason to get rid of me and that beast might morph into something else by the time someone got here.
+She’d been warned not to cause any trouble.
+Besides, she knew better than to try convincing the Jersey Jerk that a rabid, shapeshifting, predatory bird was loose in the hallway.
+Tony wanted a reason to get rid of her and that beast might morph into something else by the time someone showed up here.

-Best case, I’d end up looking like a bigger idiot or a troublemaker.
+Best case, she’d end up looking like a bigger idiot or a troublemaker.

-Worst case, the bird could kill whoever showed up and us.
-But the bird-thing had seemed interested only in me so I just needed to keep my head down until five o’clock when I hopefully got some answers.
+Worst case, the bird could kill whoever showed up plus her, Gabby, and Tony.
+But the bird-thing had seemed interested only in her.
+Rayen just needed to keep her head down until five o’clock when she’d hopefully receive some answers.

-I realized Gabby was waiting for me to do something.
-When I didn’t, she finally pressed the button near the top of the keyboard.
+She realized Gabby was waiting for her to do something.
+When Rayen didn’t move, Gabby pressed a button near the top of the keyboard.

 The computer whirred to life.

-Still tapping keys on his phone, Tony paid no attention to us.
+Still tapping keys on his phone, Tony talked without looking up from his phone.
 “Ah, now we gettin’ to the good stuff.
-Kicked outta the last two schools for disciplinary reasons, but ... this can’t be right.
+Kicked outta the last two schools for disciplinary reasons, but ... wait, this can’t be right.
 No way Cindereller tested that high.”
 Tony frowned.
 More thumb typing.

-The laptop in front of me buzzed with energy.
-I punched a couple of keys, surprised to find that my fingers knew how to form words as quickly as I thought them.
+The laptop in front of Rayen buzzed with energy.
+She punched a couple of keys, surprised to find that her fingers knew how to form words as quickly as she thought them.

-Standing at my right shoulder, Gabby hummed something quietly to herself until an image of circles appeared on the screen.
+Standing at her right shoulder, Gabby hummed something quietly until an image of circles appeared on the screen.
 She brightened at that and said, “Ah, you’ve found the entrance, but do you know the password?”

-She cocked her head, ponytails flopping to one side, laughing silently.
+Gabby cocked her head, ponytails flopping to one side and laughing silently.
 “I like to keep my finger on life’s Escape key.
 Try hitting that, Jedi.”

-I knew that key, but couldn’t very well say so after I hadn’t hit it.
-I pressed ESC.
+Rayen knew that key but couldn’t very well say so after she hadn’t thoughts of it on her own.
+She pressed ESC.

 Nothing happened.
 The three circles of banded colors that mixed with copper, gold and silver, kept spinning and turning, passing over and around each other.